 - Register through specific websites – there are many online sites to register with such as Fivvr, Airtasker, Upwork, Freelancer, FlexJobs and Remote to name a few.

-Tip: To be a digital nomad I would suggest you choose one service to offer.
+Tip: Choose one service to offer.
 Concentrate on that to grow it before expanding.
 It is better to be a specialist at one rather than mediocre at many.

 Everyone has skills, even if you don’t realise it.
 You then adapt these skills to an on-line platform.
 And if you don’t have skills you can always do a course to help you get skills.
 For instance, I like to write and travel so I did a travel writing course and then a proofreading and editing course.
 Now I offer writing services and proofreading skills via an on-line platform, my website.
 And I have a number of clients that I provide travel articles for and also I proofread other people’s work.
 The best part is, I get paid to do these things and even better is I can do them from wherever I may be.
 I also have a travel writing course I teach.
 Find details about my travel writing course here.